alexgagnon/big-data-final-project/README.md

   - stemming - finding the 'stem' of a word, useful to find variations of a word (i.e. comput is the stem of compute, computed, computer, computing, etc.).
 The stem need not be a real word
   - lemmatization - similar to 'stemming', but the root is actually a word (i.e. compute is the lemma of computer, computed, computing, etc.)
 - one crucial piece is to be able to identify entities ('things'), which might span multiple tokens (i.e. J. K. Rowling is a single entity)
+- a common task is to compare two words/sentences/documents for similarity